martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 services, the "alt-only" SvcParamKey MUST be listed in the "mandatory" SvcParam.

-In the following example, though "alt1.example" is listed at a higher priority than "example.com", clients will not use this alternative unless an alternative was provided by the server:
+In the following example, though "alt1.example" is listed at a higher priority than "example.com", clients will not use this service unless an alternative was provided by the server:

 ~~~ dns
 alt1.example.
 7200 IN HTTPS 1 . port=443,alt-only,mandatory=alt-only